vespa-engine/sample-apps/msmarco-ranking/passage-ranking-README.md

 # Vespa Sample application
 The following section goes into the details of this sample application and how to reproduce the MS Marco submissions.

-## Vespa document model
+## Vespa schema

-Vectors or generally tensors are first-class citizens in the Vespa document model.
+Vectors or generally [tensors](https://docs.vespa.ai/en/tensor-user-guide.html) are first-class citizens in the Vespa document model.
 The [passage](src/main/application/schemas/passage.sd) document schema is given below:

 <pre>